Smooth Operator: A Seamless Order And Invoice Path

 Who picks up the order in the first place?

-- The sales team needs to receive a notification that all items on the purchase order are available.
+- The sales team needs to receive a notification that all items on are available.

 - After a brief agreement on the timeframe, the sales team can confirm the order and then give data when the order will be shipped.